Hello readers! In this post, we’ll discuss the different types of pliers and their uses using illustrations.

 19. Welding Pliers

-The jaws of the welding pliers are similar to those of the combination pliers, the needle having the same tip as the jaw of the plier of the nose.
+The jaws of the welding pliers are similar to those of the combination pliers, the needle having the same tip as the jaw of the nose plier.

-They can perform a variety of tasks, including splatter removal, gripping wire, cutting, and hammer handling.
+They can perform various tasks, including splatter removal, gripping wire, cutting, and hammer handling.
 As the name itself suggests, these types of pliers are heavily used in welding-based trades.

 20. Split Ring Pliers